People constantly ask me if a particular lender is good, bad, or should be avoided at all costs.

 If you’re not a great borrower, even the best lender won’t be able to get you the low advertised rate you saw on TV or the Internet.

 You know the old adage, “the customer is always right.”
 In mortgage, this doesn’t necessarily hold true, as you and your lender will be at the mercy of external forces.

 Enter frustration here.

-- But inform yourself early on so you can spot the difference
+- But if you inform yourself early on you can spot the difference

 It is at this very moment the lender gets you in the door.
 After all, without the promise of a low mortgage rate, why would you choose them?
 They must be somewhat competitive to move forward.

 You have a great conversation with the loan officer and feel really good about everything.